XueyanZhang/perses-rust-artifacts/README.md

 in our paper.
 Given a Rust source file in `/opt/dataset/<issue>.rs`, you can run `reduce-file` against the file in `/opt/dataset` to reproduce the numbers for that issue number that we presented in our paper.

+We have also shipped a script, `/opt/scripts/reduce-all`, for running the reduction experiments on all files in the dataset.
+This script places a trace of the output of running the reducers in `/output`; we recommend that you bind-mount `/output` to a directory outside of Docker.
+The script `./launch.sh <directory>` will do this for you.

 This script also accepts an optional second argument, which is a string that is used for extra arguments for running Perses.